Jack Russell Terrier

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-Jack Russell Terrier Facts!
+Jack Russell Terrier facts!

 • Jack Russells are as brave as they come.
 In 2007 a New Zealand Jack Russell named George defended five children from a pair of attacking Pit Bulls.
 George died from his wounds but the children walked away from the incident unharmed.

-Read all you need to know about insuring a Jack Russell Terrier
+Thinking about insuring a Jack Russell Terrier

 Learn more